slu-dss/slu-dss.github.io/content/about.md

 weight = 1
 +++

 We are a collaborative, interdisciplinary group at [Saint Louis University](https://www.slu.edu) focused on building community around open source software and open science.
-Our goal is to bring faculty, students, and staff together from around the University in a way that bridges traditional barriers to collaboration and learning within colleges and University.
+Our goal is to bring faculty, students, and staff together from around the University in a way that bridges traditional barriers to collaboration and learning within colleges and universities.
 We are also dedicated to creating a welcoming, inclusive data science community here at SLU (see the 'Inclusion and our Code of Conduct' section below).

 We organize the following efforts: